 Start by Collecting and Reviewing Information About PPE Requirements

-• Begin by reviewing injury data to obtain information about some of the hazards in your facility.
+• Review injury data to obtain information about some of the hazards in your facility.
 Workers’ compensation claims history and OSHA 300 logs can provide insight into some of the hazards in your facility.

-• Review material safety data sheets (SDS) to identify chemical hazards and suggested PPE.
+• Review safety data sheets (SDS) to identify chemical hazards and suggested PPE.

 • Review equipment operator manuals to determine the manufacturer’s safety warnings and recommended PPE.